 Information on the orbital location of DRSs in the space research service can be found in the following ITU-R Recommendations:

-– Recommendation ITU-R SA.1275 – Orbital locations of data relay satellites to be protected from the emissions of fixed service systems operating in the band 2 200-2 290 MHz
+– Rec.
+ITU-R SA.1275 – Orbital locations of data relay satellites to be protected from the emissions of fixed service systems operating in the band 2 200-2 290 MHz

-– Recommendation ITU-R SA.1276 – Orbital locations of data relay satellites to be protected from the emissions of fixed service systems operating in the band 25.25-27.5 GHz
+– Rec.
+ITU-R SA.1276 – Orbital locations of data relay satellites to be protected from the emissions of fixed service systems operating in the band 25.25-27.5 GHz

 Halo orbits are orbits about an equilibrium point between two celestial bodies.
 The orbit lies in a plane normal to the plane containing the line-of-sight between the two bodies.
 The Lagrangian points L1 and L2, each approximately 1.5 million km on either side of the Earth and on the Sun/Earth axis, are examples of equilibrium points around which halo orbits are used for space research missions.

 Lunar and planetary orbits are generally circular in nature and designed to facilitate the experiments and sensing measurements required to meet mission objectives.
-Lunar orbits have served as a rendezvous orbit for manned missions to the lunar surface.
+Lunar orbits have served as a rendezvous orbit for human missions to the lunar surface.
 Planetary orbits also function as relay satellite orbits around a planetary body.
 Many missions require the deployment of a probe or surface vehicle to descend to the planetary surface and acquire data about the environment and immediate surroundings.
-Limited by power consumption, they cannot transmit these data directly back to Earth over the vast distances, therefore these local spacecraft transmit to the orbiting spacecraft which relay the information back to a receiving station on the Earth.
+Limited by power consumption, they cannot transmit these data directly back to Earth over the vast distances, therefore these lander spacecraft transmit to the orbiting spacecraft which relay the information back to a receiving station on the Earth.

 1.2.3 Space research mission types

-Missions requiring the transfer of cargo or personnel, such as the Russian Federal Space Agency’s Soyuz and Progress, the European Space Agency’s automatic transfer vehicle (ATV) and the Japanese Aerospace Exploration Agency’s H-II transfer vehicle (HTV) require communication services with an earth station, either directly or via DRS systems, and with co-orbiting vehicles for rendezvous/docking operations.
-Commands, telemetry data and tracking data are transmitted over the communication links.
+Missions requiring the transfer of cargo or personnel, such as the Russian Federal Space Agency’s Soyuz and Progress, the European Space Agency’s automatic transfer vehicle (ATV), the Japanese Aerospace Exploration Agency’s H-II transfer vehicle (HTV), SpaceX’s Dragon, and Orbital Science’s Cygnus vehicles require communication services with an earth station, either directly or via DRS systems, and with co-orbiting vehicles for rendezvous/docking operations.
+Commands, telemetry data, and tracking data are transmitted over the communication links.
 Crewed vehicles have additional audio and video requirements.

 Missions flying on permanently orbiting vehicles, such as the International Space Station, require communication services with co-orbiting vehicles and the ground.
 As with transfer vehicles, permanently orbiting platforms have command, telemetry and tracking requirements plus additional audio and video needs that can be furnished via direct links with network earth stations or via indirect links through DRS systems.